Ladd scores twice, Islanders beat Canadiens 3-1 (Jan 26, 2017) | FOX Sports

 Ladd got New York on the scoreboard with 6:53 left in the first as he got the puck, skated into the right circle and fired a shot from the dot through Price’s five-hole.

-Price made a nice pad save on Lee on a 2-on-1 with about two minutes left in the period.

 NOTES: Montreal, which came in with the league’s third-ranked power play, finished 1 for 3 on the man advantage. … The Canadiens won 3-2 here on Oct.
 26. The teams conclude their three-game season series at Montreal on Feb.
-23. … C Tomas Plekanec played in his 220th consecutive game. … Tavares, who had his ninth multipoint game of the season, now has 13 points (eight goals, five assists) in his last eight games. … Interim coach Doug Weight is 4-0-1 since taking over for the fired Jack Capuano.
+23. … C Tomas Plekanec played in his 220th consecutive game. … Tavares, who had his ninth multipoint game of the season, now has 13 points (eight goals, five assists) in his last eight games. … Islanders RW Cal Clutterbuck did not play in the third period due to a lower-body injury.

 UP NEXT